Acherontas/Sqrt_Mixer/README.md

 Just a mix of actions to find the square root

-its doesnt work for all the numbers it mix a bunch of numbers from user input and others from the internal calculation of lower values of square roots from
+its doesnt work for all the numbers it mixes a bunch of numbers from user input and others from the internal calculation of lower values of square roots from